-4.3.16 Swanley town centre contains a large food superstore and a pedestrianised shopping street, together with a civic centre and other facilities.
+4.3.17 Swanley town centre contains a large food superstore and a pedestrianised shopping street, together with a civic centre and other facilities.
 The boundary of the town centre for the purposes of the Core Strategy is shown diagrammatically on Figure 5.
-It is focussed primarily on the pedestrianised shopping area and superstore to the north west of the railway but also includes a limited area to the south east close to the main part of the centre.
-There is significant scope for development within the area of the centre to achieve regeneration objectives and the Council sees no need to expand the physical extent of the town centre.
+It is focused primarily on the pedestrianised shopping area and superstore to the north west of the railway but also includes a limited area to the south east close to the main part of the centre.
+There is significant scope for development within the area of the centre to achieve regeneration objectives.
+The Allocations and Development Management DPD will define the boundary of the redevelopment proposals.
+The expansion of town centre development onto the adjoining open space to the south west will only be acceptable if it is demonstrated through the preparation of detailed proposals to be necessary to ensure the delivery of a regeneration scheme that enhances the vitality and viability of the town centre and meets the requirements of Policy LO5.
+In such circumstances provision would need to be made for the enhancement of the remaining open space and the off site replacement of equivalent value to the community of any facilities lost.

-4.3.17 The shopping centre suffers from a high level of vacancies and a limited range of stores.
+4.3.18 The shopping centre suffers from a high level of vacancies and a limited range of stores.
 It loses a significant amount of expenditure to other areas, the environment is in need of improvement and overall it does not serve its local community as well as it should.

-4.3.18 The Council has been working with landowners and the local community to promote a regeneration scheme for the town centre with the objective of securing development that enables the centre to better meet the needs of the community.
+4.3.19 The Council has been working with landowners and the local community to promote a regeneration scheme for the town centre with the objective of securing development that enables the centre to better meet the needs of the community.
 It will continue to work towards achieving such a scheme, although in the current economic climate a comprehensive scheme may not be viable.
 Pending a more comprehensive development, measures to improve the quality of the environment through refurbishment will be supported.

-4.3.19 The regeneration of the centre would help retain expenditure and the economic prosperity of the town, strengthen the social function of the centre as the meeting place of the town and enhance the environment and image of the place.
+4.3.20 The regeneration of the centre would help retain expenditure and the economic prosperity of the town, strengthen the social function of the centre as the meeting place of the town and enhance the environment and image of the place.
 In these ways, the enhancement of the centre can act as a catalyst for enhancing the town.

-Figure 5 - Swanley Town Centre
+Figure 5: Swanley Town Centre

-4.3.20 The town centre would benefit from a hotel development which could assist in regeneration, widen the range of activity in the town centre area and contribute to the town's economy as a whole.
+4.3.21 The town centre would benefit from a hotel development which could assist in regeneration, widen the range of activity in the town centre area and contribute to the town's economy as a whole.
+If the hotel development permitted on the western side of the town goes ahead the continued case for a hotel development in the town centre will be reviewed through the Allocations and Development Management DPD.

-4.3.21 A dedicated pedestrian/cycleway link will be provided between the railway station and the town centre to encourage access to the town centre by public transport.
+4.3.22 A dedicated pedestrian/cycleway link will be provided between the railway station and the town centre to encourage access to the town centre by public transport.

-4.3.22 To the south east of the railway land at Bevan Place provides an opportunity for further town centre housing development.
+4.3.23 To the south east of the railway land at Bevan Place provides an opportunity for further town centre housing development.

-4.3.23 The Allocations DPD will define the precise boundary of the town centre and include a policy on change of use in the shopping frontage.
+4.3.24 The Allocations and Development Management DPD will define the precise boundary of the town centre and include a policy on change of use in the shopping frontage.